spypaul/MQSim_CXL/README.md

 On the Windows machine:

 3. To configure the simulator environment, please follow the instructions specified in [MQSim CXL Specific Execution Configurations](#mqsim-cxl-specific-execution-configurations) and [CXL-flash Architecture Configurations](#cxl-flash-architecture-configurations) of this document
-4. Place the generated *.trace file into the \traces folder in the root directory of the simulator package for running the workload on the simulator.
+4. Place the generated *.trace file into the \traces folder in the root directory of the simulator package.
+Please specify the file path in workload.xml.
+Check [MQSim CXL Specific Execution Configurations](#mqsim-cxl-specific-execution-configurations) for more details.
 5. To run the simulator, please follow the instructions specified in [Usage in Window](#usage-in-window) of this document.
 6. The simulator output will be in the \Results folder in the root directory of the simulator package.
 For more details, please read the descriptions in [Simulator Output](#simulator-output) of this document.